 I thought I was prepared for her death, because she had struggled with illness for years, but I was not.
 Inside, I spiraled down into despair.
 I could not lose her too.
 There had been so much loss, I could not bear any more.
 Why now, Lord?

 Emotionally, I roller-coastered up and down.
-Thankfully, by that same afternoon, I felt a surge of joy come over me, and wanted nothing more than to dance.
+Thankfully, by that same afternoon, I a surge of joy overtook me, and I wanted nothing more than to dance.
 So, I turned on a song of praise and danced across my kitchen floor.
 My daughters heard me laughing and joined in the dance with me!

 I am sure He knew I would need this joy to bolster me, because as we finished the dance, my phone dinged with a text from Mike, Dee’s husband.
 “Please be praying for Dee, because she is in the hospital with a head injury.”
 Immediately, I attempted to call him and her children, but no one answered.
 At first, I thought that she was trying to be tough, that she didn’t want my help, but later, I finally heard back from her husband.
 She had been seriously injured, and they almost lost her in the ER.
 This was serious.